Shalini Prasad

-Dr. Shalini Prasad is a biological engineer, Cecil H. and Ida Green Professor of Systems Biology Science, and head of the Bioengineering Department at The University of Texas at Dallas.
+Shalini Prasad is an India-born biological engineer, Cecil H. and Ida Green Professor of Systems Biology Science, and head of the Bioengineering Department at The University of Texas at Dallas.
 She was elected to the American Institute for Medical and Biological Engineering College of Fellows in February 2022 "for pioneering contributions in engineering sweat wearables for disease tracking and management for chronic diseases and prognostic monitoring in pandemics."
-Dr. Shalini Prasad has had a number of faculty positions at many universities.
-She is the co-founder of a small technology company called EnLiSense LLC.
-And her research consists of developing technology to monitor individuals to benefit the health industry.
+Shalini Prasad has held faculty positions at several universities and is a co-founder of a technology company called EnLiSense LLC.

-Education
+Biography

-At the University of Madras located in India, Dr. Shalini Prasad obtained her bachelor's degree of Electronics and Communications Engineering.
-She then obtained her Ph.D. of Electrical Engineering at the University of California, Riverside.
+At the University of Madras, India, Shalini Prasad obtained her bachelor's degree of Electronics and Communications Engineering.
+She then obtained her Ph.D. in Electrical Engineering at the University of California, Riverside.

 Career

-According to Prasad's LinkedIn, she has held an array of faculty positions at a range of different colleges.
 She was an assistant professor at Portland State University from January 2005 to August 2008 and at Arizona State University from August 2008 to August 2010.
-She was an associate professor at Wichita State University from August 2010 to August 2011.
+She served as an associate professor at Wichita State University from August 2010 to August 2011.
 She currently works at the University of Texas, Dallas as a professor and has worked there since August 2011.

-Apart from achieving numerous faculty positions throughout her career, Shalini prasad has also been one of the authors of numerous articles about her research.
-These articles are published by the National Library of Medicine, and they cover lots of her research.
-Some of these articles include detecting THC from saliva, being able to monitor patients with brain injuries, and being able to determine blood alcohol levels through sweat.
+Shalini Prasad has published articles about her research in the National Library of Medicine.
+Some of her work includes detecting THC from saliva, being able to monitor patients with brain injuries, and being able to determine blood alcohol levels through sweat.
 Some of her more recent articles from 2023 consist of the development of a wearable device to monitor chronic diseases, as well as being able to detect electrochemical biomolecules through Transition Metal Dichalcogenides.

 Research

 In 2017, Prasad led a team of bioengineers to create a device that could detect elevated blood-sugar from sweat.
 In 2020, she led a study to develop an assay that could be used to detect and measure the concentration of THC from cannabis in saliva.
-In 2021, Prasad developed a biosensor, which uses the same technology as the sweat analysis device from 2017, with the addition that the device can now detect cortisol.
+In 2021, Prasad developed a biosensor, which uses the same technology as the sweat analysis device from 2017, with the addition that the device could detect cortisol.

-Another part of Dr. Shalini Prasad's research includes developing a sensor that monitor's patients after suffering a Traumatic Brain Injury by monitoring their sweat to help find ways to treat the patient.
-This sensor works by monitoring two specific proteins called GFAP and IL-6 in sweat.
-In addition, Dr. Shalini Prasad's research includes monitoring the neurotransmitter called acetylcholine in the nervous system, which helps monitor many types of brain diseases that could be affecting different individuals.
+Prasad's research has included developing a sensor that monitor's patients after suffering a Traumatic Brain Injury by monitoring their sweat.
+This sensor works by monitoring two specific proteins called GFAP and IL-6.
+In addition, Prasad's research includes monitoring the neurotransmitter called acetylcholine in the nervous system, which helps monitor many types of brain diseases that could afflict patients.